 Browser or device used

 Userpilot helps you design and build an engaging onboarding flow to show users what your product does and how it can help them in their daily lives.
-By developing a smooth onboarding process, you can improve the customer experience and get users closer to fully adopting your product.
+Developing a smooth onboarding process enables you to improve the customer experience (CX) and get users closer to fully adopting your product.

-Userpilot offers product analysis metrics to help you understand how different types of users experience your product, so can create a personalized experience for different visitor profiles.
-For example, you can ask users what their goals are for your web analytics tool—whether it’s for your own blog or for your clients—and segment users to different onboarding paths based on their needs.
+Userpilot offers product analysis metrics to help you understand how different types of users experience your product, so can create a personalized experience for different customer profiles.
+For example, you can ask visitors what their goals are for your web analytics tool and segment users into different onboarding paths based on their needs.

-User pilot supports new users as they onboard with hints and tips to help them find their way around your product and offers real-time support if they still cannot find what they need.
+User pilot supports new users as they onboard with hints and tips to help them find their way around your product, offering real-time support if they still can't find what they need.
+It tracks:

 Goal achievement to measure the success of the whole onboarding experience

-Goal competition of each step in user activation
+Goal completion of each step in user activation

 Stonly is another onboarding tool that helps you guide your users through the initial setup of your product.
 It encourages self-service support by giving users access to a customer knowledge base through a popup widget that appears at key moments in the onboarding journey.

-Stonly lets you customize the way your onboarding sequences look so they are on brand and fully integrated with your product, helping users feel more connected to your brand.
+Stonly lets you customize the way your onboarding sequences look so they are fully integrated with your product, helping users feel more connected to your brand.

 The paths users take

-The paths that causes users to get stuck and drop off
+The paths that cause users to get stuck and drop off

 User support and communication

-Giving your users support when they need it and responding quickly to their feedback can help keep users engaged and prevent them from seeking alternative solutions to their pain points.
+Giving your users support when they need it and responding quickly to their feedback helps keep users engaged and prevent them from seeking alternative solutions to their pain points.
 Here are three tools to help you increase user engagement through customer support and communication:

 Drip is a CRM tool and email marketing platform that helps you engage users by improving their experience of your email communication.
-It lets you create targeted email campaigns that address the particular needs of individuals and businesses, and encourages users to connect with their favorite communication channels like SMS or social media.
+It lets you create targeted email campaigns that address the particular needs of individuals and ecommerce businesses, and encourages users to connect through their favorite communication channels, like SMS or social media.

-With Drip, you can segment your users and send them a particular flow of messages based on their behavior and interaction with your product—helping to make users feel listened to and looked after.
-You can also run tests on your messaging to see how well users respond to different communication formats and tone of voice.
+Drip lets you segment your users and send them a particular flow of messages based on their behavior and interaction with your product—helping users feel listened to and looked after.
+You can also run tests on your messaging to see how well users respond to different communication formats and tones of voice.

 Message response rates